Scale-resolving simulations and data-driven modal analysis of turbulent transonic buffet cells on infinite swept wings: Modal analysis of turbulent transonic buffet cells

 \subsection{Modal analysis of the 3D $(\alpha = 6^{\circ})$ buffet interaction}

 Figures~\ref{fig:SPOD_spectra}$(a)$-$(f)$ show the SPOD eigenvalue spectra at $\alpha=6^{\circ}$ for SPOD applied to the wall-pressure field (blue, solid), streamwise velocity, $u$ (blue, dotted), and spanwise velocity, $w$ (blue, dashed), compared to the PSD of span-averaged lift fluctuations (black, solid).
 All six sweep angles are considered between $\lambda = \left[0^{\circ}, 35^{\circ}\right]$.
-In each plot, the 2D shock-oscillation mode (red circle), and 3D buffet-cell mode (green circle) are highlighted.

-For the pressure- and $u$-velocity-based SPOD, excellent agreement is observed with the $C_{L}'$-based PSD for the 2D shock-oscillation mode (red circle, $St=0.08$).
-This essentially-2D mode \cite{CGS2019} is observed to be insensitive to sweep, consistent with the findings of \citet{PBDSR2019} and \citet{HT2021}.
-Only the amplitude of the 2D mode varies as a non-zero sweep is imposed within the considered range.
-The spanwise $w$-velocity (aligned with the spanwise $z$ direction of the geometry) spectra, meanwhile, does not detect the 2D shock oscillation mode, apart from a very minor bump in the unswept case (Fig.~\ref{fig:SPOD_spectra}$(a)$).
-This makes it a promising choice for distinguishing between 2D and 3D buffet phenomena.

-The 3D separation cell mode (green circle) identified in this configuration ($\alpha=6^\circ$, $AR=3$) in our recent work \cite{lusher2025highfidelity_JFM} is highlighted in the spectra at $St = 0.02$ for $\lambda=0^{\circ}$.
-As a non-zero sweep is imposed, this 3D mode is observed to shift monotonically (Fig.~\ref{fig:SPOD_spectra}$(a)$-$(f)$ to higher frequencies up to $St=0.35$ at $\lambda=35^{\circ}$.
-This is in agreement with the frequency range typically reported for the buffet cell instability \cite{Giannelis_buffet_review,OIH2018,PDL2020}.